milesthenerd/NATTunnel/README.md

 #minRetransmitTime: How many milliseconds delay to send unacknowledged packets
 minRetransmitTime=100

-#masterServerID: Automatically register (server mode) or connect (client mode)
-#masterServerSecret: Do not change this or you will have to change your server ID (server mode only)
-masterServerID=0
-masterServerSecret=1983311291
 ```

 __mode__: should be set to "client" if you are a client, and "server" if you are running a game server